kels271828/RayBay/README.md

 1. Create virtual environment: ``python -m venv fpath\virtual_environment``
 2. Activate virtual environment: ``fpath\virtual_environment\Scripts\activate.bat``
-3. Install packages: ``pip install matplotlib numpy pandas pythonnet scikit-optimize spyder`` or ``pip install -r requirements.txt``
+3. Install packages: ``pip install -r requirements.txt``

 Note: Setting up the virtual environment only needs to be done once.

 ## Run Spyder and connect to RayStation
 1. Activate virtual environment: ``fpath\virtual_environment\Scripts\activate.bat``
-2. Run Spyder: ``spyder3``
+2. Run Spyder: ``spyder``
 3. Start Spyder kernel: ``python -m spyder_kernels.console``
 4. Connect Spyder to RayStation:
     * In Spyder, click options icon at the top left of the Spyder console
     * Click "Connect to existing kernel"
-    * Browse to the json file created in the RayStation console
+    * Enter kernel number listed in the RayStation console

 ## Run Python Script
 1. Open script in Spyder
     * To use scripts on local computer, may need to change read/write settings first
 2. Click "Run file" button, press F5 button, or use ``%run fpath\script.py`` in console

+After I updated my environment packages, I am now getting an error upon opening spyder and connecting to the kernel.
+I also had a problem with the path and/or working directory, and needed to import connect before running the script.

 Haven't tried, but assuming could also run in RayStation console with ``python fpath\script``.
 Wouldn't be good for debugging, but okay once script working.